mcszymist/IAIDSWebsite/README.md

 # IAIDSWebsite

 ## Just get this running:
-Go into the IAIDSWebsite Directory in your Windows or Linux Terminal and run
+Go into the **IAIDSWebsite Directory** in your Windows or Linux Terminal and run
 ```
 vagrant up
 ```
-This will run vagrant bash script and it would look for a "Vagrantfile", which would find and configure the machine.
+This will run vagrant bash script and it would look for a **"Vagrantfile"**, which would find and configure the machine.
 Once the machine runs, you can go ahead and
 ```
 vagrant ssh
 ```
 into the machine.
-Then run the
+Then run
 ```
 cd IAIDSWebsite
 ```